focusaurus/peterlyons.com-zola/content/adirondack-coding-2021.md

 ## What next if I'm interested?

 Please fill out [our interest/application form](https://forms.gle/w32w8BwFdv6Nct5o6) and we'll be in touch.

-## Is the deposit refundable?

-Yes.
-Cancel for any reason up to Sept 1 and we'll refund your deposit in full.
+A $200 deposit will reserve you room.
+The deposit is refundable in full up to September 1 if your plans change.

 ## What if I have questions?